Programmatic Ads

 Configuring Multi-Programmatic Ad Providers for a Device.

-Doohly’s Multi-Programmatic Provider feature allows you to assign multiple programmatic ad providers - such as Hivestack and Vistar Media - to a single device.
+Doohly’s Multi-Programmatic feature allows you to assign multiple programmatic ad providers to a single device.
+This gives you:

-- One creative package can be used across multiple providers.
+- One internal creative package to be used across multiple providers.

 - Full control over device settings - enable, disable, order and increase calls to higher-performing programmatic providers.